mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 The item type of the boss bag that is dropped when DropBossBags is called for this NPC.

+### public int music

+The ID of the music that plays when this NPC is on or near the screen.
+Defaults to -1, which means music plays normally.

+### public float drawOffsetY

+The vertical offset used for drawing this NPC.
+Defaults to 0.

 ## Methods

 ### public virtual bool Autoload(ref string name, ref string texture)